Best Things to Do in Tallinn in 2 Days

 St. Olav’s Church and Tower

-This attraction is a good starting point because it is loacted about 800 meters outside the old town.
+This attraction is a good starting point for your Tallinn trip because it is located about 800 meters outside the old town.

-As mentioned above, I got lost a bit and missed out on St. Olav’s Church Tower built in the 16th century.
+St. Olav’s Church Tower was built in the 16th century.
 For some time, it used to be the tallest building in the world.
-It sounds crazy, I did not find the entrance as the St. Olav’s Church and its tower is unmissable!
-Standing at 124 meter it is one of the most impressive buildings in the city.
+Standing at 124 meters it is one of the most impressive buildings in the city.

-The view, which you can enjoy after climbing 232 stairs to the observation platform, is very well-known, and I wish I had not missed out on that view (especially because I have a thing with great views).
+The view, which you can enjoy after climbing 232 stairs to the observation platform, is very well known, and I wish I had not missed out on that view (especially because I have a thing for great views), but it was closed when I visited.

-- From June to the end of Octber, the tower is open everyday from 10 am to 6 pm (in July and August until 8pm).
+• From April to the end of October, the tower is open every day from 10 am to 6 pm (in July and August until 8 pm).

 Town Wall